yuchingho/University/Events/README.md

-These are the events I went to during my university time.\
-The above folders are for specific events while the documents and below are more general.
+The above folders are for specific events while the documents and below are more general note-taking.
 ## UWS First Year
 - Brothers: A Tale of Two Sons
   > A talk I attended that got me thinking about my Chemistry game.
 It was about "Serious Games" and different ways gameification can enhance lives.
 Several examples were given like:\